Make the most of your tiny space with these easy tips for organizing a small kitchen!

 - Over the Cabinet Bag Organizer: There is nothing worse than plastic bags exploding everywhere.
 Contain them for reuse the easy way.

 - Stainless Steel Dish Rack: No dishwasher, no problem.
 This expandable dish rack fits in any sink - I love mine!
 No counter space required.

 - Y Weave Storage Bin: These inexpensive plastic baskets will hold all sorts of things, plus they're not ugly like most storage bins are.

 - Wall Mount Paper Towel Holder: Another great way to create more counter space.

 - Bella Single Brew One Scoop, One Cup Coffee Maker: My mother-in-law gave this to us, and we use it every day.
-It’s so handy, makes one perfectly fresh cup of coffee (works with ground coffee and pods), and takes up almost no room.
-Plus, it’s way less expensive than most single brew coffee makers.
+It's so handy, makes one perfectly fresh cup of coffee (works with ground coffee and pods), and takes up almost no room.
+Plus, it's way less expensive than most single brew coffee makers.
 It also comes stainless steel.
-(Update: I now have the Ninja Coffee Bar, which takes up a little more space, but have a lot more functions.)
+(Update: I now have the Ninja Coffee Bar, which takes up a little more space, but has a lot more functions.)

 Do you have a small kitchen, too?
 What is your favorite organization tip?